 Well, possibly, yes, but that doesn’t always mean it’s been the best thing to do.

-Eighteen months ago, if you’d have pushed me, I’d probably have predicted the exact opposite to what I’m suggesting now; that we’d see a rise in businesses moving away from agencies and taking their digital services in-house.
+Eighteen months ago, if you’d have pushed me, I’d probably have predicted the exact opposite to what I’m suggesting now; that we’d see a rise in businesses moving away from agencies and offshore dev teams, and towards taking their digital services in-house.

 At that time, the idea made sense.
 Digital products have become an integral part of remaining competitive for most organisations, and by investing in an in-house digital development team, companies can retaining knowledge within their business and potentially find new ways to apply digital products internally.